alphagov/government-service-design-manual/Copy and content/styleguide.md

 readers.

 Use alt text where you need to help users understand the visual content.
-If an image is not essential to understanding the content, use “ ”.
+If an image is not essential to understanding the content, use " ".

-For example: don’t tell people there is a logo on the page.
+For example: don't tell people there is a logo on the page.
 However, if there is a picture of a minister in a tank, put an appropriate description.